Scobiform/TootTicker/README.md

 ## Background

 TootTicker is a Python script that fetches account information from provided Mastodon handles (@INSTANCE@USERNAME).
-The script utilizes the Mastodon API to retrieve details such as followers, following count, toots, and more, and then saves this information in JSON files in the 'accounts/' directory.
+The script utilizes the Mastodon API to retrieve details and saves this information in JSON files in the 'accounts/' directory.

 ## Install
 # Clone the repository